 16 – Bees have a buzz – literally!
 It’s not only their fuzzy fur that enables them to collect pollen by brushing against it, they actually have an electrostatic charge that causes it to stick!
 Every so often they stop to groom themselves, pushing the pollen into a ‘scopa’ (a section of dense hairs used to store it, usually on the back legs) and freeing up the rest of the fur to collect again.

 17 – The British favourite, the bumblebee, is one of the bees that are now declining so badly; two of its species have become extinct and several are now a ‘priority’ species needing conservation.
+This is one of the bee facts that have raised global concern for bees.
 Two new charities are now working to help save them, the Bumblebee Conservation Trust (2006) and the International Union for the Conservation of Nature (2011).

 Bee Facts – Bees and Us

-18 – Despite the fact that it possesses such a painful sting and insects generally are seen as such pests, bees are one of the few insects that are almost always shown in a positive light in adverts – perhaps because of their pollination, or producing honey, or possibly it’s their perceived diligence and sociability.
+18 – Despite the fact that it possesses such a painful sting and insects generally are seen as such pests, bees are one of the few insects that are almost always shown in a positive light in adverts – perhaps because of their pollination or honey production, or possibly it’s their perceived diligence and sociability.

 19 – Bees figure prominently in Ancient Egyptian lore, as one of the symbols of the land; Upper Egypt was represented by sedge, and Lower Egypt by the bee.
-Hence Pharoah was often referred to as “He of Sedge and Bee”, since he reigned over both halves.
+Hence Pharaoh was often referred to as “He of Sedge and Bee” since he reigned over both halves.